KheirAli/Wearable-Glasses-for-EEG-EOG-sensing/ReadMe.md

 ## Executive Summary

 Drowsiness and distraction contribute significantly to fatal car crashes, resulting in over 11,000 deaths annually.
 Our proposed device uses a combination of physiological signals to detect early signs of driver drowsiness and distraction.
 By monitoring:
-- **Alpha waves** (8–12 Hz) via EEG, which increase during drowsy states,
+- **Alpha waves** Focus on alpha waves (8–12 Hz) via EEG, which increase during drowsy states and have an important role,
 - **Blink rate and duration** via EOG, and
 - **Head posture** via accelerometry,

-the system can alert the driver in real time.
+the system can alert the driver in real-time.
 This wearable solution, integrated into eyeglasses, overcomes the impracticality of full EEG caps for everyday driving scenarios.

 ---